-Rope Partner has been certifying rope access technicians in Santa Cruz, CA since 2002.
+Rope Partner has been certifying rope access technicians since 2002.
 At each level of our rope access training courses, you will learn both how to perform rope maneuvers and rescues as well as how to analyze rope access systems.
 Rope Partner certifies to the U.S. based Society of Professional Rope Access Technicians (SPRAT).

-Our purpose-built facility at our company headquarters in beautiful Santa Cruz, California offers students the chance to learn and demonstrate all the required SPRAT skills in a safe and monitored simulated working environment.
+Our purpose-built facility at our company headquarters in beautiful Denver, CO offers students the chance to learn and demonstrate all the required SPRAT skills in a safe and monitored simulated working environment.

 Every Rope Partner instructor is not only a certified SPRAT level III but is required to continue working in the field in order to maintain a practical approach to rope access.
 They have each spent thousands of hours performing work around the globe in challenging conditions using rope access techniques, ingenuity and common sense.
 Our instructors bring a high level of patience, sense of humor, and clarity in communication throughout the course to put you in the best position possible for the final day’s exam.

-Costs: SPRAT Level I, II or III Rope Access Training Courses cost $1295 + $100 SPRAT Certification Fee. ($100 off if registration and payment arrive 30 days before class begins).
+Costs: SPRAT Level I, II or III Rope Access Training Courses cost $1500 including the SPRAT Certification Fee. ($100 off if registration and payment arrive 30 days before class begins).
 Rope Partner accepts payment by check or money order.
 Credit cards are also accepted with a $50 processing fee.

 Please contact email@example.com to make arrangements